 Question: What social and environmental practices are you proud of?

 Answer: We have 5 employees (10 pre-COVID).
 I’m proud to pay higher than minimum wage to my staff.
 I do the first month as a trial and then bump them up.
 We pay quite fairly, especially for a small independent business.
-I think it shows how we treat people in that I don’t have a lot of turnover, I retain a lot of my employees.
+I think it shows how we treat people in that there isn’t a lot of turnover; I retain a lot of my employees.
 I try to be a mentor, and help them learn the business if they’re interested – two of my staff members have gone on to start clothing brands, and another learned to DJ on the tables at our stores and has now made a career out of that.

 I love to partner with other local businesses.
 A couple years ago we collaborated with Strathcona Beer Co and did a Vancity branded beer.
-I produce a lot of clothing for a lot of other local companies – for example, we work with Dank Mart and THC Canada, their legal recreational marijuana store next door.
-That owner came to work for me years ago and learned retail, branding, etc. and now he’s having a lot of success and it makes me proud.
+I produce a few lines of clothing for other local companies – for example, we work with Dank Mart and THC Canada, their legal recreational marijuana store.
+The owner came to work for me a while back, and learned retail, branding, etc. and now he’s having a lot of success and it makes me proud.
 We work with local sports teams too.
-We’ve also collaborated with the Vancouver Canucks with a Vancity Canucks Collection, and we did a commemorative “Born in ’95” Collection on the 25th anniversary of the Vancouver Grizzlies and Toronto Raptors that we just launched.
+We’ve also collaborated with the Vancouver Canucks with a Vancity Canucks Collection, and we did a commemorative “Born in ’95” Collection on the 25th anniversary of the Vancouver Grizzlies and Toronto Raptors that just launched.
 We’re also doing some work with the Fraser Valley Bandits, a Canadian professional basketball team.